The education of medical students is woven into the mission of the Department of Obstetrics and Gynecology.

 Our department is devoted to both the core ob/gyn clerkship, completed during a student’s third year, as well as to students at any point in their medical education who have a special interest in the field of women’s health.
 Learn how we can help you explore and develop your interests in ob/gyn below.

-The Ob/Gyn Interest Group (OGIG) is a student group organized by second-year student leaders who work in conjunction with our education faculty and coordinators to increase awareness of our specialty.
+The Ob/Gyn Interest Group (OGIG) is a student group organized by medical student leaders who work in in conjunction with our education faculty and coordinators to increase awareness of our specialty.

 Activities and opportunities organized by OGIG include:

-• Mentoring Matches: Students are matched with faculty based on interests, specialty fields, and research interests.
-These matches can provide opportunities that allow students to meet and talk to or shadow faculty in the office, lab, or OR settings.
+- Mentoring Matches: Students are matched with residents/fellows based on interests, specialty fields, and research interests.

-• Lunchtime Talks: We hold multiple lunch talks and panels throughout the year to engage our first- and second-year students with departmental faculty.
+- Lunchtime Talks: We hold multiple lunch/dinner talks and panels throughout the year to engage our first- and second-year students with departmental faculty.
+These talks center around various topics surrounding Ob/Gyn care, careers, and choosing subspecialties, as well as the role of Ob/Gyn in supporting and advocating for women’s health today within preventive care, public health, policy, and more.

 Perinatal Project